Is Debt Consolidation The Answer to Debt Relief?

 - You may still wind up in bankruptcy: If the debt consolidation fails or if uncovered debts become too pressing, you will most likely wind up in bankruptcy after several months or years.

 - Most debts are ineligible: Debt settlement companies focus on credit cards and unsecured signature loans.
-They do not usually work with student loans, secured loans (like vehicles and houses), payday loans, and medical bills.
+They do not usually work with student loans, secured loans (like vehicles and houses), payday loans, or medical bills.

 Bankruptcy: A Viable Alternative to Debt Consolidation